-Construction Services – VAT Domestic Reverse Charge changes
+Construction Services – VAT Domestic Reverse Charge in October 2020

 There will be no transitional period for this change, and it could have a significant impact on both the cash flow and accounting of businesses within the construction industry.